Back to Blog

 Take a look at the seven reasons for raising your rates.
 If you’re content with what you charge, that’s great!
 This is why I, as well as other Therapists over the years, raised our rates.

 2. You’re busy in your practice, and you keep adding value by attending continuing education classes and adding enhancements to your treatments or equipment in the office.
 Years ago, I raised my prices from $80/hour to $90/hour because I added a Biomat to my massage table.
 That and other things I bought for my massage table were over $2k!
-But it enhanced the experience for my clients.
+But it enhanced my clients' experience.
 Since I added value to their experience, I upped my rates.
-Also, if I’m spending $500-$1k a year on my education to give my clients the best session I can give them, I will charge accordingly.
+Also, if I’m spending $500-$1k a year on my education to give my clients the best sessions I can, I will charge accordingly.

-4. You’re under-charging your services.
-Newer and less confident therapists sometimes start very low with their rates to try to bring people in or be “affordable to the masses”.
+4. You’re under-charging for your services.
+Newer, less confident therapists sometimes start very low with their rates to try to bring people in or to be “affordable to the masses”.
 I get it, we want to help as many people as we can, and if we’re at a perceived affordable price point, you can help even more people, am I right?
-What happens at a very low rate is it attracts discount seekers, creepy people, and those that cancel or no-show more frequently.
+At very low rates, it attracts discount seekers, creepy people, and those who cancel or no-show more frequently.
 That is not always the case, but it’s more true the lower your rates are.
-Quality clients who are looking for a good therapist may also see that you’re too cheap and assume you are not as good as somebody charging $20-$50 more than you.
-Charging too low can also lead to burn-out a lot faster!
+Quality clients looking for a good therapist may also see you as too cheap and assume you are not as good as someone charging $20-$50 more than you.
+Charging too low can also lead to burnout a lot faster!

-5. Clients are consistently tipping you $20-$50 more than what you are charging.
-It’s almost like they are telling you to raise your rates without verbally telling you.
+5. Clients consistently tip you $20-$50 more than you charge.
+It’s almost like they are telling you to raise your rates without saying it.
 This happened to me in the past when I charged $70/hour, and clients even told me I charged ridiculously low for the work I did.
-Part of the reason I recently raised my rates to $120/hour is because most clients tipped me $15-$20 per session.
+Part of the reason I recently raised my rates to $120/hour is that most clients tipped me $15-$20 per session.
 When I raised my rates, nobody even complained!

 6. If you’ve been busy in your practice in the past 2-5 years and haven’t raised rates, it’s time.
 Would you work for an employer and not expect a pay raise every so often?
 People quit their jobs over that kind of thing!
 I’ve talked to some massage therapists who have never raised rates in their 20-year careers!
 I get that massage can be a labor of love, but if it’s been more than five years, do yourself a favor and give yourself a raise!
 If you don’t need the extra money, then put it away towards retirement, vacations, and things that make you happy!
 Many newer therapists don’t even survive after the first five years in our industry.

 7. Adjusting to inflation.
 The last few years have been difficult for many dealing with inflation.
-The dollar simply doesn’t have as much buying power as it did pre-covid.
-If you’re still charging your 2018 rates, then your increased overhead expenses, taxes, and general cost-of-living expenses have eaten into your profit.
-If everyone around you has raised what they charge to meet inflation, what are you waiting for?
+The dollar simply doesn’t have as much buying power as it did pre-COVID.
+If you’re still charging your 2018 rates, your increased overhead, taxes, and general cost-of-living expenses have eaten into your profit.
+If everyone around you has raised their prices to keep pace with inflation, what are you waiting for?
 Clients who need you will always be there to pay what you charge.

 The Aftermath: Here’s what to expect

 I know it’s uncomfortable to raise rates.
-I’ve done it 5-6 times in the past, and it never gets easier to do.
+I’ve done it 5-6 times in the past, and it never gets easier.
 However, when I started to see what it did to my bank account, I got over it.

 Stick with your boundaries!
 Once clients notice you’re raising rates, some people will start canceling.
 Don’t panic!
 It happens Every.Single.Time!
 It’s guaranteed you will get some drop-off initially.
 However, the majority of your regulars will stay, and guess what?
 The weirdest phenomena will happen, you will get even busier.
 That’s right, almost every time I raised rates, more people wanted to book with me.
 It was the weirdest thing, and I’ve talked to many therapists that this has happened to.
 It almost makes you wonder why you didn’t raise rates sooner.